Pac-Man (Atari 2600 video game): Development

+Release

-To help sales, Atari promoted and protected its exclusive licensing of Pac-Man.
-It took legal action against companies that released clones similar to Pac-Man.
-Atari sued Philips for its 1981 Magnavox Odyssey² game K.C.
+To help sales, Atari promoted and protected its exclusive licensing of Pac-Man by taking legal action against companies that released similar clones.
+For example, Atari sued Philips for its 1981 Magnavox Odyssey² game K.C.
 Munchkin! alleging copyright infringement.
 In the landmark case Atari, Inc. v.
 North American Philips Consumer Electronics Corp., the Court of Appeals allowed a preliminary injunction against Philips to prevent the sale of Munchkin cartridges.
-However, Atari failed to stop other games, such as On-Line Systems' Jawbreaker and Gobbler.
+However, Atari failed to stop other games such as On-Line Systems' Jawbreaker and Gobbler.

-Several retailers assisted Atari with the release of the game.
-JCPenney was the first retailer to launch a nationwide advertising campaign on television for a software title.
-Continuing a long-standing relationship between it and Sears, Atari also produced Pac-Man cartridges under the department store's label.
+Several retailers assisted Atari with the release of the game, such as JCPenney, who became the first retailer to launch a nationwide advertising campaign on television for a software title.
+Atari, continuing a long-standing relationship with Sears, also produced Pac-Man cartridges under the department store's label.

+Atari's Pac-Man was re-released as downloadable content for the Atari 50 (2022) video game compilation in November 2025 and re-released on a physical cartridge as part of a Pac-Man double-pack for their Atari 2600+ system.